Skip to main content

 }

-The act (actor) claim indicates that service_b is performing actions on behalf of user_a.
+The act (actor) claim indicates that service_b is acting on behalf of user_a.
 This creates a complete audit trail.

 Error Responses